sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

   Note: So far, we've checked that Auto Scaling group is working through a load test on the web service.
 If the page that causes the CPU load is working, close the page to prevent additional load.

+  ### Step3: Database – Amazon Aurora:

+ ##### Final Architecture:

+In this database lab, we will deploy RDS Aurora instance in VPC-Lab and configure the web service(Apache + PHP) in Auto Scaling Group to use RDS Aurora(MySQL).
+When the connection to the database is completed, create a new version of the existing custom AMI and update the Auto Scaling Group to use the new version of AMI.
+In addtion, we conduct a test to add/modify/delete contacts in a simple address book stored in RDS' DB through the web browser.

+##### Hands-on Lab Sequence:

+The order of this lab is as follows.

+    1. Create VPC security group
+    2. Create RDS instance
+    3. Connect RDS with Web App server
+    4. Access RDS from EC2
+    5. (option) RDS Management Features